 Cole Ossian.
 I am a BA/MS student studying Integrative Physiology at CU Boulder.
 I am working with Dr. Vetter and others on a study seeking to analyze the relation of shift work induced misalignment and Type 2 Diabetes.
 I enjoy the community atmosphere the CASE Lab has to offer and the novel approach the lab takes when developing studies.
 My involvement in this lab and other sleep labs has helped me to understand the importance of sleep in my life.
 Upon graduation, I plan to pursue a degree in medicine.
 When I am not in the lab you will likely find me somewhere in the mountains on a hike or in a stream catching trout.

 Ledya Gebrehiwot.
-I will be a junior Integrative Physiology major and a Business minor at CU Boulder this fall.
-In the lab, I will be working on scoring actigraphy to determine the sleep patterns of participants.
-I will also be writing up reports that include the results of the study for the participants to read so they can understand their sleep patterns and where they stand in comparison to others.
+I am a junior Integrative Physiology major and a Business minor at CU Boulder.
+In the lab, I work on scoring actigraphy to determine the sleep patterns of participants.
 I am very excited to learn more about R coding as well as the relationship between light exposure, melatonin levels and sleep time.
 After I graduate, I hope to attend medical school.
 Outside of the lab, I love playing with the golden retrievers at the shelter I volunteer at.
 I love hiking and taking long walks in the evening.
 I also have a Game of Thrones and Criminal Minds addiction I’m currently working on.

 Camille Gannon.
 I am currently an Integrative Physiology major, with a certificate in Public Health and plan to graduate in Spring of 2021.
 After my undergrad I would love to pursue a joint MD and Masters of Public Health program.
 I enjoy population based research since it connects to my interest in public health.
-I’m excited for my work in the CASEL lab, including how to categorize large amounts of data into results, and learning more about how misalignments in biological rhythms can influence risks for diseases.
+I’m excited for my work in the CASEL lab, including learning more about how misalignments of biological rhythms can influence disease risk.
 I would love to use my MD some day to help populations put at higher risk for certain diseases, and to be able to address more of the roots of the problem.
 I am originally from Minnesota but came to the University of Colorado for the mix of academics, outdoors, and skiing.
 I am on the board for the club ski racing team here at CU, and spend my winters skiing all over the Rocky Mountains.
 I also enjoy being with friends, yoga, and hiking.

 Wacim Benyoucef.
 I am currently an undergraduate student studying Integrative Physiology.
-In the lab, I plan on assisting in any of the ongoing studies in order to gain the experience to run my own studies in the future.
+In the lab, I am assisting in ongoing studies in order to gain the experience to run my own studies in the future.
 I am excited to learn more about how circadian misalignment contributes to chronic disease and other health issues.
 This lab aligns directly with my interest in clinical research and how it can be applied in my future career field.
 After graduation, I hope to go to medical school.
 Outside of the lab, I enjoy volunteering, playing basketball, and hanging out with friends.